-5 The certification section of the form states 6 impertinent part that I quote, "I/we certify that the 7 above aircraft is owned by the undersigned Appellant, 8 which was Appellant's manager.
-And the legal incidents of 9 the aircraft" -- "the legal incidents of the ownership is 10 attached or has been filed with the Federal Aviation 11 Administration."
+5 The certification section of the form states in 6 pertinent part that I quote, "I/we certify that the above 7 aircraft is owned by the undersigned Appellant, which was 8 Appellant's manager.
+And the legal incidents of the 9 aircraft" -- "the legal incidents of the ownership is 10 attached or has been filed with the Federal Aviation 11 Administration."

 12 So not only do we have an explicit agreement on transfer of all rights, title, and interest in and to the 13 14 aircraft, including all the legal and beneficial title by seller to Appellant on January 27th, 2015.
-But also, we 15 have Appellant himself unequivocally confirming such a 16 17 full title transfer and asserting its full ownership of 18 the aircraft on January 27th, 2015, while the aircraft was 19 in California.
+But also, we 15 16 have Appellant itself unequivocally confirming such a full 17 title transfer and asserting its full ownership of the 18 aircraft on January 27th, 2015, while the aircraft was in 19 California.